zzh-thu-22/GuardReasoner-Omni/README.md

 ## 🚀 Training

-We first perform supervised fine-tuning on the GuardReasoner-OmniTrain-181k dataset for three epoch to obtain the SFT model.
+We first perform supervised fine-tuning on the GuardReasoner-OmniTrain-181k dataset to obtain the SFT model.

 ```bash
 bash ./script/sft.sh
 ```

-This is followed by RL training on the hard sample to produce the final GuardReasoner-Omni model. .
+This is followed by RL training on the hard sample to produce the final GuardReasoner-Omni model.

 The script for training the obtained SFT model with GRPO is as follows